Skip to main content

 Validate your export

-See what was exported by running the following command:
+See what was exported by running:

 uv run neptune-exporter summary --data-path ./exports/data